 Payment terms : The contracts will generally include the payment terms with the customers on a project-by-project basis.
 Progress payment application is generally submitted by the Group to the customer on a monthly basis.
-For further details regarding the payment terms, please refer to the sub-section headed ranging from 12 to 24 months from the date of the Practical Completion Certificate.
+For further details regarding the payment terms, please refer to the sub-section headed "Customers - Credit policy" in this section.

+Defects liability period : The Group generally provides a defects liability period ranging from 12 to 24 months from the date of the Practical Completion Certificate.
 During the defects liability period, the Group is responsible, at its own costs, for remedial works which may arise from the defective works or materials used.